SumoLogic/sumologic-documentation/docs/integrations/databases/postgresql.md

 There are limits to how many alerts can be enabled - please see the [Alerts FAQ](/docs/alerts/monitors/monitor-faq.md) for details.

-### Method 1: Install the alerts by importing a JSON file
+### Method 1: Importing a JSON file

 1. Download the [JSON file](https://github.com/SumoLogic/terraform-sumologic-sumo-logic-monitor/blob/main/monitor_packages/postgresql/postgresql.json) describing all the monitors.
     1. The JSON contains the alerts that are based on Sumo Logic searches that do not have any scope filters and therefore will be applicable to all PostgreSQL clusters, the data for which has been collected via the instructions in the previous sections.
-However, if you would like to restrict these alerts to specific clusters or environments, update the JSON file by replacing the text ‘**db_system=postgresql **with ‘**<Your Custom Filter> db_system=postgresql**’.  \
+However, if you would like to restrict these alerts to specific clusters or environments, update the JSON file by replacing the text `db_system=postgresql` with `<Your Custom Filter> db_system=postgresql`.
- \

 Custom filter examples:
-        1. For alerts applicable only to a specific cluster, your custom filter would be:  **‘db_cluster=postgresql-prod.01’.**
+        1. For alerts applicable only to a specific cluster, your custom filter would be:  `‘db_cluster=postgresql-prod.01’.`
-        2. For alerts applicable to all clusters that start with postgresql-prod, your custom filter would be: **‘db_cluster=postgresql-prod*’**.
+        2. For alerts applicable to all clusters that start with postgresql-prod, your custom filter would be: `‘db_cluster=postgresql-prod*’`.
         3. For alerts applicable to a specific cluster within a production environment, your custom filter would be:
-            * **db_cluster=postgresql-1 and environment=prod** (This assumes you have set the optional environment tag while configuring collection)
+            * `db_cluster=postgresql-1 and environment=prod` (This assumes you have set the optional environment tag while configuring collection)
 2. Go to Manage Data > Alerts > Monitors.
 3. Click **Add**: \